moonsharp-devs/moonsharp_org/about.md

 layout: home
 ---

-MoonSharp is a Lua interpreter written entirely in C# for maximum compatibility in .NET, Mono, Unity and Xamarin.
+MoonSharp is a Lua interpreter written entirely in C# for maximum compatibility in .NET, Mono and Unity.

 It's a "clean room" design - that is, almost none of the original source code has been reused (apart from parts of the standard library) and most of it has been developed by studying the specifications and the behavior of the official implementations.